andriipetruk/go-luminate/README.md

 # go-luminate
 go-luminate is a Go client library for accessing the  [luminate.io](https://luminate.io/) API

-go-github requires Go version 1.9 or greater.
+go-luminate requires Go version 1.9 or greater.

 ## Usage ##